matiaspakua/tech.notes.io/pages/development/on_java_notes.md

 ### Variables

-In Java varaibles can store two general types os things: primitives and references (never as a programmer you work directly with an object)
+In Java variables can store two general types os things: primitives and references (never as a programmer you work directly with an object)

 Java is a strongly typed language, so, java cares about type, so every variable must hace a type and a name.